boxwise/boxtribute/flask/README.md

 Occasionally it might be required to update the database schema.
 To this end we use the [peewee-moves](https://github.com/timster/peewee-moves) tool.
 `peewee-moves` runs migrations defined in Python scripts, and stores a migration history in the database.
 Migration management is performed by the `flask db` command.
 In the development environment you can
 1. run `docker-compose up` to start all services
-1. run `docker-compose exec flask sh` to open a shell in the `flask` container.
+1. run `docker-compose exec webapp sh` to open a shell in the `webapp` container.
 Run `flask db --help` from there
 1. You can create an empty migration script via `flask db revision <migration-name>`.
 The file name receives an auto-incremented index.
 The creation date-time is stored in the top script docstring.
 1. Implement `upgrade()` and `downgrade()` functions in the script for defining the rollforward/rollback behavior.
 1. Apply all pending migrations by `flask db upgrade`, and rollback the latest migration by `flask db downgrade`.